huggingface/transformers/examples/flax/image-captioning/README.md

-# Image Captioning (vision-encoder-text-decoder model) training examples
+# Image Captioning (vision-encoder-text-decoder model) training example

 The following example showcases how to finetune a vision-encoder-text-decoder model for image captioning using the JAX/Flax backend, leveraging 🤗 Transformers library's [FlaxVisionEncoderDecoderModel](FlaxVisionEncoderDecoderModel).